elizabethfmiller/elizabethfmiller.github.io/about.md

 permalink: /about/
 ---

 After almost a decade in education, I decided to pursue a diploma in data science to deepen my mathematical knowledge and gain new skills in programming.
+I have 2 previous masters degrees in math education and administration leadership.

 ### More Information